tytydraco/yessleep/out/Theyre_everywhere_now_Are_any_of_you_still_normal.md

 By the time I got to work, I felt sick.

-That night, I called my mom.
+That night, I called my mother.

 *"Something’s happening,"* I said. *"People are... wrong."*